-The directors have considered the financial, operating and other business risks that could individually or collectively impact the going concern assumption on which the financial statements are prepared, including the economic uncertainties associated with Brexit and the COVID-19 pandemic.
+The directors have considered the financial, operating and other business risks that could individually or collectively impact the going concern assumption on which the financial statements are prepared

-The directors have prepared business plan forecasts and projections for a period of two to three years from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
+The directors have prepared business plan forecasts and projections for a period of at least twelve months from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
 Expansion of business with customers is estimated conservatively in the business plan.
 The company has considerable financial resources with which to support the development of its business activities, and these forecasts show the company maintaining adequate resources to meet its liabilities as they fall due for the forecast period.